realiarthur/react-fieldset/README.md

 Sometimes, when using forms libraries like [Formik](http://github.com/jaredpalmer/formik) or [React Final Form](https://github.com/final-form/react-final-form), **naming and providing props for form components in large and deeply nested data may be quite tedious.** It's boring to write and difficult to maintain.

+*For example: <br/>
-*For example, you will have to initialize as many variables for array indexes as the nesting levels of arrays. <br/>Or the deeper an object is nested, the more unnecessary code is needed to name its fields. <br/>Or if you need to provide the same props to several components, you need to put it in each of them.*
+You will have to initialize as many variables for array indexes as the nesting levels of arrays. <br/>
+Or the deeper an object is nested, the more unnecessary code is needed to name its fields. <br/>
+Or if you need to provide the same props to several components, you need to put it in each of them.*

-Well, it would be great to use a Fieldset component that will
+Well, it would be great to use a Fieldset component that will:
   * simulate data nesting and deal with field naming
   * provide context to child components (Field, ErrorMessage, Custom Components, etc.)
   * be optimized and not strongly affect performance (check [performance notes](#performance))